ConnerCaprio/AICocktailAssistant/README.md

 - **Cocktail Recommendations**: Based on the similarity scores, the engine ranks the cocktails and suggests the ones most closely matching the user's preferences.

+## Future Enhancements

+The AI Cocktail Assistant is a project with potential for further development and enhancement.
+Here are some areas we're looking to improve in the future:

+- **Enhanced NLP Analysis**: Dive deeper into natural language processing to improve how we extract and utilize flavor profiles from recipe descriptions, potentially improving the accuracy and relevance of our recommendations.

+- **User Feedback Loop**: Implement a feedback mechanism that allows users to rate the recommended cocktails, providing valuable data that can be used to refine and improve the recommendation engine over time.

+- **Personalization**: Develop user profiles to track preferences and history, enabling more personalized and accurate recommendations over time.

+- **Expanding the Dataset**: Continuously update and expand the dataset with new recipes, ingredients, and flavor profiles to cover a wider range of tastes and preferences.

+- **Generative Recipes**: Explore the possibility of integrating a generative model to create new cocktail recipes based on user preferences and available ingredients.

+- **Mobile App Development**: Extend the project to a mobile platform, making the AI Cocktail Assistant accessible as an app for iOS and Android users.

+- **Integration with Social Media**: Allow users to share their favorite cocktails or created recipes on social media platforms directly from the app.

+We welcome contributions from the community to help bring these enhancements to life.
+If you're interested in contributing, please check out our contribution guidelines or reach out to us directly.

 ### Installation

 Before you begin, ensure you have the following installed: